remote-job-boards/software-engineering/README.md

 ## [View Job Openings](https://github.com/remote-job-boards/software-engineering/issues)

-# Community Guidelines
+# Our Community Guidelines

 - Feel free to comment on job posts to share your thoughts with the community
 - Don't be disrespectful with anyone
 - Do **not** feed the trolls

-# Job Posting Requirements/Guidelines
+# Job Posting Requirements/Guidelines T&C.

 - **Only** long-term contracts (> 6 months)
 - **Only** full-time